XLEvolutionist/iplant_upload/README.md

 Now you are connected via *ssh* and have mounted the iPlant Data store to *myfolder* and it is time to use FTP to transfer data from Berekely.
 Info about logging on to the FTP server can be found [here](https://github.com/SinhaLab/Scripts-and-Protocols/blob/master/RNAseq/Instructions/iplant.FTP.SSH.md).

+**You must cd to the iPlant data directory where you want the files to be saved**

 Example:

 ftp: islay.qb3.berkeley.edu login: GSLUSER psswd: *********